Ayanbhattachary/bitcoin-exchange-app/README.md

 ## Code Reusability

-- Currency conversion logic is centralized in a utility function (`utils/currency.js`) and is built to support additional currencies in the future with some additional tweeks.
+- Currency conversion logic is centralized in a utility function (`utils/currency.js`) and is built to support additional currencies in the future with some further tweaks.
-- Created a hooks/ folder to keep API logic separate from UI.
+- Created a ('hooks/') folder to keep API logic separate from UI.
 This makes the code cleaner, more reusable, and easier to manage.